MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 :::image type="content" source="./media/taskflows-overview/image21.png" alt-text="A screenshot of a computer  Description automatically generatedG":::

-By selecting and clicking on a link on the canvas, you can view the **Link details** and update the link or delete the link as needed.
+By selecting and selecting on a link on the canvas, you can view the **Link details** and update the link or delete the link as needed.

 :::image type="content" source="./media/taskflows-overview/image22.png" alt-text="Alttext3":::

 ### Delete a task

-To delete a task, first select it by clicking on it.
+To delete a task, first select it by selecting on it.
 Then, in the Task Details pane, you can find the **Delete** button to remove the task.

 :::image type="content" source="./media/taskflows-overview/image23.png" alt-text="Alttext4":::